- Happy members that stay

 2. Do a subscription cleanout

-Whatever it may be, if you haven’t used it in more than 6 months, it may be time to give it the flick!
+Whatever it may be, if you have had access to it but haven’t used it in more than 6 months, it may be time to give it the flick!

 An email subscription tidy up is also a good idea if you find you’re being inundated with hundreds of promotional emails each day.
 There will always be another sale!